wshito/sbcl-swank/README.md

 ### Usage:

-The below will run the default SBCL and swank server on port 4005.
+The below will run the default SBCL and the Swank server on port 4005.
 The localhost's port 4005 is also mapped to container's port 4005.

 `$ docker run -it --rm -p 4005:4005 wshito/sbcl-swank`